doj/dracopy/README.md

   + support 1581 disk copy with sd2iec
   + support tracks 36-42 for 1541 disk copy
   + graphical sector map for SFD-1001
+  + detect disk size of PET drives like 8031, 8050
 - device id: does it work with 1541? does it work with sd2iec?
 - pet
   + disk access doesn't work
   + remove stuff the pet won't use like 1581
+- dc610
+  + dc610 seems to be too big for memory, it won't even load
+- dc510
+  + execute keyboard buffer
 - support Ultimate 1541 directly: https://github.com/xlar54/ultimateii-dos-lib
 - support vice without true drive emulation?
 - better program load for dc6480